 In the first case, a simple educational platform with basic functions would probably suffice.
 The training of financial department employees usually does not require reaching for interactive and technologically advanced solutions.

 The situation is somewhat different in the context of companies or departments where long-term employee deployment and training processes are the standard.
 In such cases, a better choice would be an LMS offering, for example, an augmented reality module enabling the creation of engaging implementation training with models of machines and devices that the employee will have daily contact with.
 Such an innovative solution wouldn’t be less effective than stationary training, and would also generate considerable savings.
 It wouldn’t require the involvement of an experienced employee in the training process, and thus wouldn’t disturb the continuity of the entity’s operations.

-The benefits of a learning platform
+The benefits of a Learning Management System

 Investing in a modern e-learning platform brings a number of benefits – both those that can be accurately estimated and those less tangible.
 The most important ones undoubtedly include: